 Under the Drug Free Workplace Act of 1988 and the Drug Free Schools and Communities Act Amendments of 1991, higher education institutions are required to have an alcohol and other drug policy outlining prevention, education and intervention efforts, and consequences for policy violations.
-MIT’s Office of Community Development and Substance Abuse Programs is dedicated to educating students about the dangers of drug and alcohol abuse.
-The CDSA offers a number of services including community forums, events, and programs, including education and training for students, staff, and parents.
+MIT’s Alcohol and Other Drug Services (AODS) is committed to preventing high-risk behaviors and promoting a healthy, safe environment at MIT.
+AODS offers a number of services including community forums, events, and programs, including education and training for students, staff, and parents.

 MIT is committed to the safety and security of every member of the MIT community.
 In the event of a campus emergency, news and information will be posted on MIT’s emergency information page and on the MIT homepage.
 MIT also uses an alert system to inform the community of an emergency on campus.

 The MIT Office of Environment, Health and Safety (EHS) maintains the fire safety and prevention policy at MIT.
-EHS provides information regarding residential fire safety.
+EHS provides information regarding campus and workplace safety.

 MIT policy and Massachusetts law prohibit hazing.
 MIT policy defines hazing as any action or activity that causes or intends to cause physical or mental discomfort or distress, that may demean, degrade, or disgrace any person, regardless of location, intent, or consent of participants, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group, organization, or living community.
 Hazing includes, without limitation, behaviors that do or could emphasize a power imbalance between members of a group and behaviors that violate Massachusetts General Laws Chapter 269, Sections 17-19.